vivekmahajan380/containerizing-dotnet-core-mvc-app/README.md

       docker rm [initial 3-4 characters of container unique id]

-      after this step 7 would not list this container as this would be deleted.
+      After this step, command on step 7 would not list this container as this would be deleted.

     11. To remove the image run below command